 | +1 323-272-4588

 PalihotelPart English lodge, part industrial garage, Palihotel Melrose is a trendy hipster haven in the unlikeliest place: practically at the corner of Melrose and Fairfax in the heart of one of Los Angeles’ busiest neighborhoods.
 The dramatic decor is a harmonious mélange of iron-framed windows, velvet chairs, leather chesterfields, rough-hewn wood accents, exposed pipes, and so many old books—in other words, it’s unlike anywhere in L.A. (except maybe its Palihouse siblings).
 And, with stripped-down services (no in-room phones, many rooms with twin beds, and little on the premises except rooms and a restaurant) and prices to reflect that, it’s also surprisingly affordable for somewhere so well situated and cool.

-Rooms may be on the small side for L.A., but they’re dramatically moody (made for sleeping in after a night on the town) and filled with all the requisite trendy inclusions, like Dean & Deluca minibars and a Lexdray bag to borrow.
+Rooms may be on the small side for L.A., but they’re dramatically moody (made for sleeping in after a night on the town) and filled with all the requisite trendy inclusions, like Dean & Deluca minibars.
 The Hart and the Hunter restaurant—decked out with vintage tiles and a portrait of T.S.
 Eliot—is a sceney brunch and dinner spot for hip locals, and the lobby lounge becomes a lively bar by evening.